 Together, the agencies have decades of experience and provide the following services to those affected by intimate partner violence and sexual assault/abuse: 24-hour crisis line, crisis intervention, case management, restraining order assistance, accompaniment and advocacy, prevention education, two safe houses and individual and group counseling.
 All services are provided confidentially, free of charge, and in English and Spanish to anyone (regardless of age, sexuality, gender identity, race, class, or ability) who has been directly or indirectly impacted by intimate partner violence or sexual assault/abuse.

 SARP CENTER HISTORY & RAPE CRISIS MOVEMENT

 During the 1970s, grassroots rape crisis centers were established in the United States, Canada, Europe and Australia.
 The first rape crisis centers in the United States originated independently, but resembled one another.
 By 1974, 61 community-based rape crisis centers were established in 27 states.
 Rapid growth continued during the 1970s and region-wide communication fostered multicenter action for social change.
-In 1976, federal legislation, Public Law 94-63 created the National Center for Prevention and Control of Rape (NCPCR) to sponsor research, demonstration and training programs that would shed light on causes of sexual assault, its mental health impact on victims, and the effectiveness of varied treatment and prevention strategies.
+In 1976, Public Law 94-63 created the National Center for Prevention and Control of Rape (NCPCR) to sponsor research, demonstration and training programs that would shed light on causes of sexual assault, its mental health impact on victims, and the effectiveness of varied treatment and prevention strategies.